eProsima/FastDDS-SH/README.md

 An example of an XML configuration file can be found [in this repository](dds/sample/tcp/config.xml).
 Notice that this example file has two participant profiles defined in it, one to be used in the client side and other for the server side, so the YAML file used to configure SOSS in the server computer must change the profile_name in the example above from "soss_profile_client" to "soss_profile_server".

-The `participant` map is optional, and if it is not given, the dds system handle will create a default UDP profile that can communicate in a LAN.
+The `participant` map is optional, and if it is not given, the dds system handle will create a default UDP profile.

 ### YAML dynamic types